 Dr. Sigita Plioplys collaborates with Lurie Children’s Division of Neurology and the Comprehensive Epilepsy Center.
 She directs the CAP1 Neuropsychiatry course and the CAP2 Neuropsychiatry Clinic rotation.
 She also serves as faculty sponsor for CAP elective on clinical research and pediatric neuropsychiatry, with a particular focus on psychopathology in patients with epilepsy.
 Dr. Plioplys was the recipient of the 2010-2011 and the 2013-2014 Teacher of the Year award from the graduating class of CAP fellows.

 Courtney Romba, MD, joined our faculty in September 2017.
 A native of Chicago, she completed her medical school and general psychiatry residency training at Rush Medical School, before joining the Child and Adolescent Psychiatry Fellowship Program at Northwestern University/Ann & Robert H. Lurie Children’s Hospital of Chicago.
 During her fellowship, she served as a co-chief fellow.
 Dr. Romba is an outpatient attending and supervises fellows.
-She has an interest in fellow wellness.
+She has an interest in fellow wellness and collaborative care.